Monday, April 9, 2007

 General Arthur Currie

-After 3 years of carnage, where the life-blood of entire generations from four continents was left in the soil of Europe, someone on the front lines was given real power to realize a plan that hopefuly would see the Allies out of four years of senceless death.
-That person was Canadian General Arthur Currie.
+After 3 years of carnage, where the life-blood of entire generations from four continents was left in the soil of Europe, someone on the front lines was given real power to realize a plan that hopefully would see the Allies out of four years of senseless death.
+That person was Canadian General Arthur Currie and his plan was one the first sign of no front warfare.

-Currie created a mammoth information gathering and disemination system, and supply infrastructure that looked like a modern government bureaucracy.
-Planners ingrated real-time statistical information into battle plan.
-Like a coiled steel snake about to strike, it was designed to move quickly and powerfully in a synchronised fashion.
-It was designed not only to win battles but exploit them with powerful, rapid advances.
+Currie had created a mammoth communications and supply infrastructure that looked like a modern government bureaucracy.
+Generals integrated real-time statistical information into the battle plan as it unfolded.
+It was designed to exploit the openings victory in battle created; with lightning speed, powerful, rapid advances: 'Bite, Hold, Push, Bite, Hold, Push.'
+Like a coiled steel snake, designed to move powerfully and quickly, in a synchronised fashion.
 This was one of the first successful examples of what later became known as Combined Operations.

-The intricate planning that resulted in the taking of one of the flanks we all know as Flanders Fields.
-It's where the beautiful peom comes from, from where the Rememberance Day Poppies come from.
+One of the flanks in this battle, we remember as Flanders Fields.
+It's where the beautiful poem comes from, from where the Remembrance Day Poppies come from.
 It was the first battle in the First World War where the Lines moved Miles rather than Yards.
-It was the beginning of Blitzkieg, Asymmetric warfare or Combined Operations.
+It was the beginning of the next wars; Mechanization, speed, tanks, Blitzkrieg, Asymmetric warfare, Combined Operations.

-No credit to the Canadian Military hierarcrhy, they buried Currie after the war.
-Thankfully we learned his lessons again in time to contribute to the victory over Fascist Germany in the second go around, 22 years later.
+No credit to the Canadian Military hierarchy, they buried Currie after the war.
+Thankfully we re-learned his lessons in time to contribute in the victory over Fascist Germany, in the second go around, WWII.

-If your a soldier in the Canadian Forces now, this should be compulsory reading, check it out.
+If you're in the Canadian Forces now, this should be required reading.--->

 The Changing Face of War: Into the Fourth Generation - West Points leading edge theory